 - No More Iron-Tasting Water

 - No More Expensive And Messy Chemicals

 - No Maintenance, No Filters To Replace

-How does the Iron Water Filter Work?
+How does this Iron Water Filter Work?
 When water enters the Iron Water Filter, it passes through a bubble of compressed air that adds oxygen to it.
 The water then passes through a filter bed.
 The filter material enhances a reaction that separates the iron from your water.
 The insoluble flakes of iron that result are then caught by the filter bed.
-The iron free water then flows to your faucets.
-This iron filter replenishes itself every three days in a process that washes the stored iron out of the filter bed and down the drain, while refilling the compressed air bubble.
+The iron-free water then flows to your faucets.
+This iron filter replenishes itself every three days in a process that washes the stored iron out of the filter bed and down the drain while refilling the compressed air bubble.
 This all happens automatically during the night.
 Why Is It So Economical?
 This iron filter costs almost nothing to run.
 This is because the filter material will not change chemically during the process, so it is not depleted and will last indefinitely.
 Another key element in the whole process is the oxygen and that is freely available in the air.
 Finally, the replenishment process is largely driven by the water pressure in your plumbing system, so the iron filters only running cost is a few dollars a year in electricity.
-Finally, The Chemistry The filter media, which is Manganese Dioxide based, catalysis a reaction that turns the ferrous iron, usually found in water in the form of ferric oxide bicarbonate which is soluble in water, into ferric oxide and ferric hydroxide which are insoluble.
+Finally, The Chemistry...
+The filter media, which is Manganese Dioxide based, catalysis a reaction that turns the ferrous iron, usually found in water in the form of ferric oxide bicarbonate which is soluble in water, into ferric oxide and ferric hydroxide which are insoluble.
 This is the same reaction that takes place when iron-bearing water is exposed to the air and which leads to staining of fixtures.